SSoelvsten/adiar/CONTRIBUTING.md

     in *nocase*, e.g. `bdd_istrue(f)`.

 - Type variables exposed from a class have their names suffixed with `_type`.
-  Global types and template type parameters are suffixed with `_t`.
+  Template type parameters are suffixed with `_t`.
+Global types are *not* suffixed with anything (except if there is a good reason to do it).

   This aligns with *std* and prevents shadowing between the two.

 - Private class member variables are prefixed with a single `_`; non-static public ones may also be prefixed as such.

+The entire public API, i.e. everything in the *adiar* namespace, should adhere to the above.
+Yet, the internal logic in *adiar::internal* may still .
+Please fix these when you see them.
+But, do those changes in an independent commit of one changing/adding logic.

 ### §4 No Almost Always Auto!